 “A safe learning environment.”
 Let’s assume we can wave a magic wand and roll firearm technology back before the invention of gunpowder.
 During the Medieval period–and millennia before–thousands were killed in a single day in battles, killed with the kinds of weapons we would consider crude.
-Yet those same weapons are readily available today, and even if they weren’t, are easy to make.
+Yet those same weapons are readily available today, and even if they weren’t, are easier to make than most firearms.

 Honest citizens are not now, nor have they ever been, the problem.
 They obey the law; they have no desire to harm anyone.
 Disarming ourselves in the face of those who will not obey the law and who want to harm us is unspeakably foolish and dangerous.

 The problem, in 500 AD and now, is not tools but human nature.
 Evil existed then; evil exists now.
 We’ve seen its face in photographs of the Tucson shooter, the Colorado theater shooter and the Newtown and Parkland shooters.
-Assemblyman McCarty and his Democrat colleagues has succeeded only in making California schools more inviting targets for demons that can now be sure no one is armed to oppose them.
-McCarty has established a safe shooting environment, a free fire zone, for killers.
+Assemblyman McCarty and his Democrat/Socialist/Communist colleagues have succeeded only in making California schools more inviting targets for demons that can now be sure no one is armed to oppose them.
+McCarty has established not a safe learning environment, but a safe shooting environment–a free fire zone–for killers.

-Would you want willing teachers, trained and prepared, to be armed and able to protect your daughter, to have the opportunity, then and there, to stop the attack, or would you be satisfied with the non-violent, peaceful, safe-feeling and comforting message delivered by a few small metal signs, and the protection provided by a locked, flimsy door and a 3/4” thick particle board desktop?
+Would you want willing teachers, trained and prepared, to be armed and able to protect your daughter, to have the opportunity, then and there, to stop the attack, or would you be satisfied with the non-violent, peaceful, safe-feeling and comforting message delivered by a few small metal signs, and the protection provided by a flimsy door, secured by a lock provided by the lowest bidder and a 3/4” thick particle board desktop?
 The odds, thankfully, are probably in your favor, but some people always run afoul of the odds, and there is no reason that “some people” cannot include your children.

 If you would honestly choose the message and the signs, then by all means, live your convictions and post a conspicuous “WE ARE COMPLETELY UNARMED” sign on your front lawn.
 That’s what most schools do.
 If you honestly wouldn’t do that, perhaps it’s time to join the ranks of those who recognize that times have changed, and that a kind of danger unique in American history faces us.
 Perhaps it’s time to recognize that this danger can and must be addressed.
 There is only one, low or no cost, way to deter school attackers, and to stop then, when and where they attack.